 The City of Horn Lake Office of Planning & Development reviews plans, approves permits, and issues business licenses on a daily basis.
 It is a goal of the department, along with the entire city, to make southern hospitality a priority, while maintaining professionalism and respect.
 Customers are able to submit requests/complaints directly to this office, as these are then passed to the correct department to be handled.

-To schedule a building inspection,
+To schedule a building inspection, call:

 Charles McCracken, Building Inspector